0x822a5b87/elephant/nosql/readme.md

 ## intro

+> _I have to mention that C++ is really not my preferred type.
+Poor package management, poor IDE support, and obscure syntax have caused me to spend a lot of time on some useless syntax details.
+Perhaps it's just because I'm not familiar enough with C++, but it does frustrate me a lot._

 Build a `NoSQL` from scratch.

 Databases use different data structures to organize pages on the disk, mostly B/B+ Trees and Hash buckets.